juliangsibecas/nx/docs/shared/packages/gradle/gradle-plugin.md

 ## View Inferred Tasks

-To view inferred tasks for a project, open the [project details view](/features/explore-graph#explore-projects-in-your-workspace) in Nx Console or run `nx show project my-project --web` in the command line.
+To view inferred tasks for a project, open the [project details view](/features/explore-graph#explore-projects-in-your-workspace) in Nx Console or run `nx show project my-project` in the command line.